Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 In Monday's class, I formed a team for the group project, and we brainstormed some ideas for our project topic. <br>
 <img width="400" alt="file1" src="assets/Image_3.jpg">

+### Speculations
+Moving forward, I’m excited to see how our project will turn out in the next week or two.
+Our team discussed many possibilities, but we still want to narrow down the scope and focus on what’s doable and effective in the short time we have.
+Our team also has a diverse background: I’m proficient in physical modeling, while my teammates have experience with coding and microcontrollers.
+I believe our project will turn out great!

 ---
 # Week 5: Weekly Report 5 #